Model-agnostic Mitigation Strategies of Data Imbalance for Regression: Related work

-As already elaborated by \citet{krawczyk2016learning} and \citet{sadouk2021novel}, most approaches to avoiding data imbalance can be divided into two categories.
-On the one hand, data level methods alter the distribution of the data, for example, by over- and/or under-sampling \citep{torgo2013smote, branco2017smogn, wibbeke2022optimal, branco2019pre}.
-In principle, most sampling-based mitigation methods are using random sampling, interpolation between existing samples, creation of new samples by Gaussian noise or a combination of said approaches \citep{branco2019pre, avelino2024resampling}.
-On the other hand, algorithm level methods directly influence the model by for example modifying the model architecture \citep{yang2021delving} or applying cost-sensitive learning techniques like weighting the loss function \citep{steininger2021density, sadouk2021novel, yang2021delving}.
-A variety of methods to mitigate the effect of imbalanced data is discussed in detail in Sec. \ref{sec:methods}.
+As elaborated by \citet{krawczyk2016learning} and \citet{sadouk2021novel}, mitigation strategies can broadly be divided into data-level and algorithm-level approaches.
+Data-level methods alter the training distribution, for instance via over- and/or under-sampling \citep{torgo2013smote, branco2017smogn, wibbeke2022optimal, branco2019pre}.
+In general, sampling-based methods rely on random sampling, interpolation between neighboring samples, synthetic generation through additive noise, or combinations thereof \citep{branco2019pre, avelino2024resampling}.
+Algorithm-level methods instead modify the learning procedure directly, e.g., by architectural adjustments \citep{yang2021delving} or by cost-sensitive learning, where the loss function is reweighted according to sample relevance \citep{steininger2021density, sadouk2021novel}.
+A detailed overview of the considered mitigation techniques is provided in Sec.~\ref{sec:methods}.

+Beyond classical interpolation- and noise-based synthetic generation, first deep learning (DL)-based approaches for sample generation in imbalanced regression have emerged, such as autoencoders \citep{liu_research_2024, belhaouari_oversampling_2024}.
+In \citep{liu_research_2024}, generative models are employed to modify the target distribution; however, the study focuses on distributional changes and does not provide a systematic evaluation of downstream predictive performance.
+In contrast, \citep{belhaouari_oversampling_2024} integrates deep learning into the prediction of the target variable, while feature generation relies on k-nearest neighbors, thus not constituting a fully generative DL-based resampling strategy.

+A fundamental limitation of DL-based sample generation lies in the fact that the generative model itself is subject to bias.
+The synthetic samples may therefore be biased, and when these biased samples are combined with minority data for training, the resulting predictor can be influenced by a double-bias effect: one arising from the original data imbalance and another from the biased generated samples.
+Moreover, both \citep{liu_research_2024} and \citep{belhaouari_oversampling_2024} explicitly restrict their approaches to very large datasets to ensure stable training of the deep models.
+Given the substantial data requirements and the risk of propagating model-specific inductive biases into the augmented dataset, we exclude DL-based generation methods from our empirical evaluation and focus on model-agnostic resampling and weighting techniques.